 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

+Your pet is sick today?
+We will fit you in.
 Although it is always best to book your pet's next appointment to avoid wait times, please know: if you are ever in need, we are here for you and accept walk-ins if your pet is sick.

 What to expect at as a walk-in client:

 We look forward to seeing you and your pet!

 We provide a variety of veterinary services at our Toronto animal hospital, covering every stage of your pet's life.
 Work with our veterinary team to protect your dog or cat from preventable complications and make sure their diet, exercise, and wellness regimen is right for them.